BreeDurbin/cyrus/README.md

 To remove characters from the roster or the initiative order click the skull icon to delete them.

 To clear the combat log or initiative order click the 'X' button at the top right of those components.

-There is no modeling of individual effects or dice rolls.
-How Cyrus helps is by tracking who is doing what, what has been done and when they resolve in the actual resolution step.

 ## Preview:
 ![preview](./docs/screenshots/CYRUS_PREVIEW_3.png)